Coffee-93/Coffee-93/README.md

 💻 I'm a graduate student studying Artificial Intelligence and Machine Learning, minoring in Computer Science.
 Currently interested in ML Deployment, Storytelling with Data and AI Products.

-⚕️ My background is in public health, medicine and sociology.
+⚕️ My background is in public health, medicine and biochemistry.
 Ask me about it some time!

 🏥 Currently working as a Data Scientist Intern @ [HealthStream](https://www.healthstream.com/) on the AI & Data Outcomes Team.